Grey Power (New Zealand): Policy proposals

 Grey Power lobbies for a tax-funded superannuation to be given to every New Zealander starting at age 65.
 Grey Power advocates that the payment not be means-tested and include provisions for those living alone.
 This policy caused the group to oppose suggestions by the Retirement Commissioner to increase the superannuation age and led John Key, the leader of the National Party at the time, to promise to "resign as Prime Minister" if he lowered the amount while in office.
 Grey Power actively opposed the sale of state-owned enterprises and opposed political parties for suggesting the idea.
 It lobbies for health care and a fairer justice system.

 Grey Power weighed in on political matters not strictly related to their interests, such as child discipline.
 Before it was passed into law, Grey Power was concerned about the effect of the Crimes (Substituted Section 59) Amendment Act 2007 on parents and caregivers.

 Influence

 Grey Power is increasing its membership due to the high percentage of people who are over 60.
 Their voice is increasingly considered by the government.
 Older New Zealanders succeeded in their fight against the pension surcharge, which led to a more general struggle encompassing the health, electricity costs, human rights, advertising, social services, local agencies and law enforcement, and justice.

-Superannuation in Australia was a fight led by trade unions to assert the rights of superannuitants and resulted in the implementation of new legislation to protect their rights.

 Benefits

 The Grey Power party offers benefits for their members.
 These include a 5-year price protection on electricity.
 Members can apply to be a part of Grey Power Electricity.
-A business called Rotorua offers member discounts on products and supplies.
-These discounts vary depending on store location.
-National discounts on Interslander ferries, New Zealand Rail, and Bluebridge are available.
+A number of businesses offer member discounts on products and supplies, as well as other local benefits that vary depending on store location.
+National discounts on Interislander ferries, New Zealand Rail, and Bluebridge are available.
 Other discounts include duty-free shopping at international airports and free accidental death insurance up to $2000.00.